Follow the traditional Italian method, and learn how to make the best homemade pizza sauce recipe in just 5 minutes!

 Ingredients

-- 500 g canned tomatoes (San Marzano if possible) about 2 cans
+- 500 g whole canned plum tomatoes (San Marzano if possible), about 2 cans

 Instructions